 Known for its commitment to catering for younger audiences, the festival brings some of the best and upcoming young adult and children’s writers to the spa town, including Melvin Burgess, Jewell Parker Rhodes, Muhammad Khan and Nikesh Shukla.

 Meanwhile even younger readers will love Snow Queen; a fantastic retelling of the classic story by Leeds-based children’s theatre company tutti frutti.
 They can also join Jim Whalley and Stephen Collins for Baby’s First Bank Heist; a fun, interactive tale of Baby Frank, who resorts to the desperate measures of robbing a bank when his parents refuse to buy him a pet.

 Windrush was one of the issues that dominated news headlines this year, the festival will pay homage to those who arrived in the UK from the Caribbean with a series of talks, conversations and panels.

 Historian and writer Colin Grant will be joined by American journalist Joshua Jelly-Schapiro to explore images of the Caribbean, while renowned critic Jeremy Poynting, founder of independent publisher Peepal Tree, and Susheila Nasta, Open University Professor of Modern Literature, will discuss the impact of Windrush on literature and writing.

 - The full Ilkley Literature Festival programme is available to download at www.ilkleyliteraturefestival.org.uk.
-Tickets will be on sale online and through the box office 01943 816 714 from 28 August.
-To find out more about the Festival Friends scheme and how to join, visit: http://www.ilkleyliteraturefestival.org.uk/support-us/festival-friends .
-Applications are open until 20 August.
+Tickets are on sale online and through the box office on 01943 816 714.

 For further details, or interviews with University of Leeds staff taking part in festival events, contact firstname.lastname@example.org or +44(0)113 3434031.